 The anchor sits right in front of his defensive line.
 Usually, their job is to apply pressure for any opponent breaking through the midfield and to join the defense when on the back foot.
 Offensively, the anchorman is instructed to play the ball to his playmaker to begin an attack.

-Ball-winning midfielders don’t sit quite as deep as anchors, but they are primarily responsible for defense-oriented duties as well.
+Ball-winning midfielders don’t sit quite as deep as anchors, but they are also primarily responsible for defense-oriented duties.
 Because of this, ball-winning midfielders are often underrated in their support for the attack.

 In some situations, when the ball-midfielder plays alone in his or her line, positioning becomes essential.
 On defense, the ball winning-midfielder has a lot of ground to cover to assist all positions in defense.
 Alternatively, on offense, the ball-winning midfielder plays some role in possession and distribution and is expected to play (and pass) simply and keep the ball.
 In the 16/17 Premier League season, N’golo Kante boasted 65% tackle success and averaged 60 passes per game, earning him the player of the season award.